ChrisRackauckas/ClimateMachine.jl/docs/src/Theory/Atmos/Microphysics.md

-The coefficients are defined in [CLIMAParameters.jl](https://github.com/CliMA/CLIMAParameters.jl) package and are shown in the Table below.
+The coefficients are defined in [CLIMAParameters.jl](https://github.com/CliMA/CLIMAParameters.jl) package and are shown in the table below.

 |    symbol       |         definition                           | units              | default value                             | reference  |
 |-----------------|----------------------------------------------|--------------------|-------------------------------------------|------------|